nandyou/selenium-tutorial/actions.md

+### Complex Scenario for validation or comparing a value

 ```
-//Complex Scenario for validation or comparing a value

 //Identify the element
 WebElement username = driver.findElement(By.id("username"));